Raulisr00t/Exec/README.md

 libtcc API Reference -> https://repo.or.cz/tinycc.git/blob/HEAD:/libtcc.h

 ## ⚠️ Notes
-This example uses tcc_add_symbol() to expose standard C functions like printf to the JIT'd code.
+This example uses tcc_add_symbol() to expose standard C functions like printf to the JIT's code.

 Ensure your system libtcc.a and libtcc1.a are correctly linked if building manually.